 In the cases of development and redevelopment projects, buyers typically plan to invest for periods of five years or less.
 In the case of rental investments, buyers typically set their sights on significantly longer investment terms.

 Across foreign markets, some 63% of respondents said that their Russian/CIS clients typically plan to sell their real estate investments in the foreseeable future.
-This represents a
+This represents a 15-percentage point increase compared to 2015.

 The remaining 37% of respondents said that their Russian/CIS clients typically plan to hold on to their properties for the long haul, ultimately passing them on by inheritance.